Andrew Fellows PhD

 I am also interested in Jung's typology, which has helped me to understand myself, and am a certified Gifts Compass advisor (I also edited the accompanying book).

 The IAAP is the global organisation, founded in 1955, for over 3,000 Jungian Analysts.
-My lecture Gaia and Psyche: Anima Mundi for the 21st Century at its 20th International Congress in Kyoto in 2016 has led to lectures in the UK and Estonia (keynote) in 2017.
+I have been a member since 2010, lectured at its 20th triennial International Congress in Kyoto in 2016, and will do so again at its 21st in Vienna in 2019.

 I joined AGAP upon graduating as it is closely connected with both institutions where I trained in Zürich.
 It is a founding member of the IAAP, currently has over 600 members from 14 countries, and organises its own conferences and events.